 Career Description, Duties, & Common Tasks

 In recent years, the bounty hunting profession has been publicized through television shows such as Dog the Bounty Hunter.
 While some aspects of this show are somewhat sensationalized, the main premise of the show demonstrates the primary job of a bounty hunter or bail enforcement agent: To locate defendants, also known as “skips,” who have skipped bond or bail by failing to appear for their court date.

 Bounty hunters have several duties.
 They may conduct investigations, perform surveillance, arrest fugitives, and transport them back to the appropriate law enforcement authorities.
 For the most part, bounty hunters are independent contractors.
 They are typically hired by bail bond companies to search for clients who have skipped bail.
-Bounty hunters usually receive 10% of the bail bond’s face value for bringing in a fugitive.1 The occupation is somewhat unique to the US since in most other countries, sworn law enforcement officers are the only individuals empowered by law to track down fugitives.
+Bounty hunters usually receive 10% to 25% of the bail bond’s face value for bringing in a fugitive.1 The occupation is somewhat unique to the US since in most other countries, sworn law enforcement officers are the only individuals empowered by law to track down fugitives.

 Steps for Becoming a Bounty Hunter